-In the past five years, Schnitzer's net income margin has ranged from -1.8% to 7.1%.
-In that same time frame, unlevered free cash flow margin has ranged from 1.2% to 12.9%.
+In the past five years, Schnitzer Steel's net income margin has ranged from 2.7% to 5.9%.
+In that same time frame, unlevered free cash flow margin has ranged from -1.3% to 11.2%.

 How do those figures compare with those of the company's peers?
 See for yourself:

-Source: S&P Capital IQ; margin ranges are combined.
+Source: Capital IQ, a division of Standard & Poor's; margin ranges are combined.

-Additionally, over the last five years, Schnitzer has tallied up four years of positive earnings and five years of positive free cash flow.
+Additionally, over the last five years, Schnitzer Steel has tallied up five years of positive earnings and four years of positive free cash flow.